peter-g-wilson/yaesa/README.md

 **Updates 2021/09/09 -**
 <br>
-between WH1080 and F007T messages, if both queues have messages available to send, choose the oldest first by comparing the timestamps from when the messages were originally queued
+- between WH1080 and F007T messages, if both queues have messages available to send, choose the oldest first by comparing the timestamps from when the messages were originally queued
+- add incrementing sequence number to messages sent - for primative sanity of the receiver
+- try to fix .pio's with end of lines that keep reverting to windows CR/LF - the pio assembler is not currently EOL agnostic

 **Updates 2021/09/01 -**
 <br>